 - Legal custody: Legal custody includes the ability to make decisions about your child's education, medical care and other important areas of life.
 Legal custody may be awarded by a court as joint (shared between two parents) or sole (given to one parent), depending on the circumstances.

-- Physical custody: Physical custody concerns who your child will live with primarily during the calendar year.
+- Physical custody: Physical custody refers to whom your child will live with, primarily during the calendar year.

-- Parenting time and visitation matters related to how much time each parent gets to spend with his or her children.
+- Parenting time and visitation: These matters relate to how much time each parent gets to spend with his or her children.
 We can help you work toward fair parenting time and visitation arrangements, whether you are a custodial parent or a noncustodial parent.

 - Modifications: If you experience a material change in circumstance, our attorneys can petition a court to modify existing orders related to child support, child custody and visitation matters.

 Every parent's situation is different.
 After taking the time to understand your situation, we can clearly explain your rights and options, and help you make important choices about how to proceed.
-Contact us to speak to an experienced family lawyer in Warrenton by calling 540-254-0757 or by sending us an email.
+Contact us to schedule a meeting with an experienced family lawyer in Warrenton by calling 540-254-0757 or by sending us an email.